Collab4exaNBody/doc_exaNBody/sources/CommandLines.rst

     - --onika-gpu_block_size N
     - sets default thread block size to N.
     - 128
+  * - selectively disable GPU
+    - --onika-gpu_disable_filter [ "sim.loop.compute_force.hook_force" , ".*hook_force" ]
+    - a list of regular expressions matching operator paths for which GPU execution will be disabled

 Profiling tools available in exaNBody
 -------------------------------------

 ExaNBody offers a comprehensive suite of performance profiling tools designed to empower users in analyzing and optimizing their parallel applications.
 These tools provide valuable insights into runtime behavior, resource utilization, and performance bottlenecks, enabling developers to fine-tune their code for maximum efficiency.
 From CPU profiling to memory analysis, ExaNBody's profiling tools offer a range of capabilities to meet diverse profiling needs.
-This section introduces the profiling tools available within ExaNBody, equipping users with the means to gain deeper understanding and enhance the performance of their parallel applications.
+This section introduces the profiling tools available within ExaNBody, equipping users with the means to gain deeper understanding and enhance the performance of their parallel applications. some profiling tools are accessible through conifguration flags, others need to insert specific operator nodes in simulation description.

 .. list-table:: ExaNBody Profiling Tools Command Lines
   :widths: 15 20 20 45
   :header-rows: 1

   * - Type of tools
-    - Command line
+    - Command line / Operator
-    - Operator
+    - Defaults
     - Description
-  * - Timers
+  * - Timers (configuration flag)
-    - --profiling-summary true
+    - --profiling-summary [true|false]
-    - profiling : {summary: true }
+    - true
-    - This tool Displays timer informtaions for every operators.
+    - Displays timer informtaions for every bottom level or batch operator nodes in simaulation graph. if two percentages are shown, second one is the portion of time spent in the nearest enclosing loop batch operator (i.e. compute_loop)
-  * - VITE Trace
+  * - VITE Trace (configuration flag)
-    - --profilingtrace-file true
+    - --profilingtrace-file [true|false]
-    - NULL
+    - ""
-    - This tool generates a VITE trace on CPU (not available with GPU).
+    - Generates a VITE trace describing CPU threads occupation (not available GPU threads).
-  * - Memory footprint
+  * - Resident memory (configuration flag)
-    - TODO
+    - --profiling-resmem [true|false]
-    - NULL
+    - false
-    - This tool displays the memory footprint of every data storage used during the execution.
+    - Displays resident memory evolution during the execution.
+Helps tracking of memory leaks.
-  * - nvtx instructions
-    - By default
-    - By default
-    - Instructions nvtxtoolpush and nvtxtoolpop are included around every operator->execute()
-  * - Performance adviser
+  * - Performance adviser (operator)
-    - TODO
+    - not present by default, can be inserted after initialization phase or after first iteration, i.e. using +first_iteration: [ perfomance_advisor ]
     - performance_adviser: { verbose: true }
-    - This tool displays some tips according to your simulation (fit cell size, your number of MPI processes ...)
+    - Displays some tips about parameters to be tweaked to improve your simulations performance (cell size, number of MPI processes, etc.)

 Using Timers with MPI and GPU